ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Discussion

 \textbf{Look-Ahead Bias}: The theoretical weights are based on domain knowledge accumulated from observing the full 2021--2024 sample, which includes the crisis events used for validation.
-Walk-forward validation (Section~\ref{subsec:walkforward}) addresses this concern: using only pre-crisis data to calibrate standardization parameters, ASRI achieves 100\% out-of-sample detection, matching the in-sample rate.
-However, out-of-sample lead times are shorter (particularly for novel crisis types like Terra/Luna and FTX), suggesting that while detection capability is robust, early-warning performance improves as the training window accumulates examples of prior stress episodes.
-Future work should extend this analysis by re-deriving data-driven weights using only pre-crisis data to fully characterize out-of-sample performance under empirically-optimized specifications.
+Walk-forward validation (Section~\ref{subsec:walkforward}) speaks to this concern: using only pre-crisis data to calibrate standardisation parameters, the walk-forward thresholds flag all four episodes (a 4/4 out-of-sample rate, matching the in-sample rate).
+This rate should not be read as predictive strength.
+For the two early crises (Terra/Luna and Celsius/3AC) the 4/4 flag is bought at a $47$--$59\%$ alarm rate over the full index history at $\approx$11--13\% precision, so the appropriate reading is that the procedure exposes a high false-positive cost, and the result is evidence \emph{against} look-ahead bias---the in-sample detections are not an artefact of using future data to set parameters---rather than a clean out-of-sample prediction record.
+Out-of-sample lead times are also shorter, particularly for novel crisis types like Terra/Luna and FTX.
+Future work should extend this analysis by re-deriving data-driven weights using only pre-crisis data to fully characterise out-of-sample performance under empirically-optimised specifications.

 \textbf{Procyclicality Considerations}: Public dissemination of ASRI values raises legitimate concerns about procyclical feedback.
 If market participants interpret elevated readings as coordination signals for deleveraging, publication could theoretically accelerate the stress it aims to detect.
 We propose several mitigations: (1)~publishing methodology and historical values transparently while throttling real-time granular scores during acute stress periods; (2)~framing ASRI explicitly as a vigilance indicator rather than a trading signal, distinguishing monitoring from market-timing; (3)~providing detailed component breakdowns to regulators on a privileged basis to support macroprudential oversight without amplifying market coordination; and (4)~incorporating the Goodhart critique into index maintenance---if market participants begin gaming specific sub-indices, the weighting scheme can evolve.
-These considerations inform the operational deployment recommendations in Section~\ref{sec:deployment}.